CP7 (classification): Definition and participation

 Cerebral Palsy-International Sports and Recreation Association defined this class in January 2005 as, "Hemiplegic This Class is for the true ambulant hemiplegic athlete.
 A Class 7 athlete has Spasticity Grade 3 to 2 in one half of the body.
 They walk without assistive devices but often with a limp due to spasticity in the lower limb.
 Good functional ability in dominant side of the body.
 Lower Extremities-Hemiplegia Spasticity Grade 3 to 2.
 Dominant side has better development and good follow through movement in walking and running.
 Athlete has difficulty walking on his heels and has significant difficulty with hopping on the impaired leg.
 Side stepping towards the impaired side is also affected.
 Athletes with moderate to minimal athetosis do not fit into this Class.
 Upper Extremities-Arm and hand control is only affected in the non-dominant side.
 There is good functional control on the dominant side."

 CP7 class sports people tend to participate in football, cycling, swimming and athletics.

 Performance

-CP7 sportspeople are able to walk, but appear to do so while having a limp as one side of their body is more effected than the other.
+CP7 sportspeople are able to walk, but appear to do so while having a limp as one side of their body is more affected than the other.
 They may have involuntary muscles spasms on one side of their body.
 They have fine motor control on their dominant side of the body, which can present as asymmetry when they are in motion.
 People in this class tend to have energy expenditure similar to people without cerebral palsy.